 Just beyond the vineyard sits the Tribute to Human Dignity, which is a monument built to represent Brunello Cucinelli’s commitment to mankind.
 It is a celebration of human skills--or the art of the hands.
 It is an exedra built out of travertine, with 6 columns and a tripod in the middle.
 Between every column is the name of one of the world’s continents written in bronze, and Africa is written in the middle as a representation of the origins of humanity.

 A statue of Philosophia is to the right of the monument (to represent philosophy) and a statue of Sophia is to the left (to represent knowledge).
-The Monument to Human Dignity was built using ancient, steadfast techniques to ensure that it rivals the longevity of the centuries-old architecture that Solomeo was built upon.
+The Tribute to Human Dignity was built using ancient, steadfast techniques to ensure that it rivals the longevity of the centuries-old architecture that Solomeo was built upon.

 The Laic Oratory Park